netglue/Expressive-Prismic/README.md

         ],
     ],

-Normally, to save youself some effort, you'd have a template that's capable of rendering perhaps any page of a given type such as a 'case-study' type.
+Normally, to save yourself some effort, you'd have a template that's capable of rendering perhaps any page of a given type such as a 'case-study' type.
 Let's say you want the url `/case-studies/{case-study-uid}`, then you'd define a route like this:

     'routes' => [
         'case-studies' => [